brunofiorentino/dep-analyzr/README.md

 # DepAnalyzr

-Inspired by `NDepend`, this is a toy project to explore the `Mono.Cecil` library.
+Inspired by `NDepend`, it is a simple CLI created to explore the `Mono.Cecil` library.

 ## Prerequisites